elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Alert type model definition

-Each alert type should be defined as `AlertTypeModel` object with the next properties:
+Each alert type should be defined as `AlertTypeModel` object with the these properties:
 ```
   id: string;
   name: string;